Utilities¶

 Clicking on the Feedermaker network checkbox signifies that the network being created is a feedermaker network.
 Since most networks in today’s architecture do not contain feedermakers, this option is normally not checked.
 When checked, the options to enter the feedermaker type, port number, and bridger type become enabled.
 If the Feedermaker option is checked, the signal levels will be set automatically and cannot be edited by a user.
 This is a safety feature to ensure that a network is not started with incorrect levels.

-Bridger Type
+Bridger Type¶

-Bridger types and their levels are defined on the Bridgers\Feedermakers\In line Eqs tab in the Actives spec file.
-A 1 in the Bridger type will start with the signal levels set for BR1 and subtract the loss of the feedermaker (and port) entered above.
+in the Bridger type will start with the signal levels set for BR1 and subtract the loss of the feedermaker (and port) entered above.

-Amp/LE Cascade
+Amp/LE Cascade¶

 The Amp and LE Cascade make it possible to set the cascade that may already exist.
-Both of these will be set to 0 in most cases, but this feature makes it possible to track cascades accurately in the case of a plant extension.
+Both of these will be set to 0

-Starting Levels
+Starting Levels¶

 Sets the starting signal level at each of your 10 design frequencies.